-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the financial year from 1 January to 31 December 2024.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the annual financial statements for the financial year from 1 January to 31 December 2024.
+These matters were addressed in the context of our audit of the annual financial statements as a whole, and in forming our opinion thereon, we do not provide a separate opinion on these matters.

-1) Valuation of inventories (goods)
+Valuation of goods

-Please refer to sections 3.5.5 and 3.5.7 of the notes to the consolidated financial statements (subsections inventories) for information on the accounting policies applied and the assumptions used.
+Please refer to section 3.3.2 (Accounting policies) of the notes to the financial statements for information on the accounting policies applied and the assumptions used.